Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 this orientation as the single crystal undergoes mechanical loading (either by itself or in conjugation with neighboring grains either in a homogenized or full-field model).
-The model developed here is sufficient for this task and NEML provides simple polycrystal homogenization
+The models implemented in this module are sufficient for this task, though the particular implementation is focused more on fully-resolved calculations, like the Crystal Plasticity Finite Element Method (CPFEM), where the stress update is equally important.

 .. _cp-formulation: